-When you configure Avaya Wireless LAN to send log data to USM Appliance, you can use the Avaya Wireless LAN plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Avaya Wireless LAN to send log data to USM Appliance, you can use the Avaya Wireless LAN plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 |Device Type||Access Point|